Post-selection inference for e-value based confidence intervals: Abstract

 \section{Abstract}

-Suppose that one can construct a valid $(1-\delta)$-CI for each of $K$ parameters of potential interest.
-If a data analyst uses an arbitrary data-dependent criterion to select some subset $S$ of parameters, then the aforementioned confidence intervals for the selected parameters are no longer valid due to selection bias.
+Suppose that one can construct a valid $(1-\delta)$-confidence interval (CI) for each of $K$ parameters of potential interest.
+If a data analyst uses an arbitrary data-dependent criterion to select some subset $S$ of parameters, then the aforementioned CIs for the selected parameters are no longer valid due to selection bias.
 We design a new method to adjust the intervals in order to control the false coverage rate (FCR).
 The main established method is the ``BY procedure'' by Benjamini and Yekutieli (JASA, 2005).
-Unfortunately, the BY guarantees require certain restrictions on the the selection criterion and on the dependence between the CIs.
-We propose a natural and much simpler method---both in implementation, and in proof---which is valid under any dependence structure between the original CIs, and any (unknown) selection criterion, but which only applies to a special, yet broad, class of CIs.
-Our procedure reports $(1-\delta|S|/K)$-CIs for the selected parameters, and we prove that it controls the FCR at $\delta$ for confidence intervals that implicitly invert \emph{e-values}; examples include those constructed via supermartingale methods, or via universal inference, or via Chernoff-style bounds on the moment generating function, among others.
-The e-BY procedure is proved to be admissible, and it recovers the BY procedure as a special case via calibration.
-Our work also has implications for multiple testing in sequential settings, since it applies at stopping times, to continuously-monitored confidence sequences with bandit sampling.
+The BY guarantees require certain restrictions on the selection criterion and on the dependence between the CIs.
+We propose a new simple method which, in contrast, is valid under any dependence structure between the original CIs, and any (unknown) selection criterion, but which only applies to a special, yet broad, class of CIs that we call e-CIs.
+To elaborate, our procedure simply reports $(1-\delta|S|/K)$-CIs for the selected parameters, and we prove that it controls the FCR at $\delta$ for confidence intervals that implicitly invert e-values; examples include those constructed via supermartingale methods, via universal inference, or via Chernoff-style bounds, among others.
+The e-BY procedure is admissible, and recovers the BY procedure as a special case via a particular calibrator.
+Our work also has implications for post-selection inference in sequential settings, since it applies at stopping times, to continuously-monitored confidence sequences, and under bandit sampling.
+We demonstrate the efficacy of our procedure using numerical simulations and real A/B testing data from Twitter.